eslawski/frontend-interviews/my_lil_jstor/README.md

 ### Discounts

 We would love to offer discounts to our most active users.
-Currently, each coloring book is $5 and we can discounts offer discounts of $.25 for every like and $.50 comment.
+Currently, each coloring book is $5 and we can offer discounts of $.25 off for every like and $.50 off for each comment.
 The minimum price we can offer for each book is $2.50.
-On the book details page we needto show the updated price to the user.
+On the book details page we need to show the updated price to the user.

 Success Criteria
 * Discounts are: